Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Existence of Strong Traces

-\end{proposition} The proof is structured as in \cite{vasseur_kinetic}.
-We prove first that solutions to \eqref{eqn:kinetic} have traces in a weak topology, in particular, we obtain our $f^+,f^-$.
-Next, we blow-up around a fixed $(t,h(t))$ and use Lemma \ref{lem:averaging1} to conclude strong compactness of the blow-up family.
-Finally, we identify the strong limit as the weak traces $f^\pm$, which implies that the limit is in the desired topology.
+\end{proposition} We prove first that solutions to \eqref{eqn:kinetic} have traces in a weak topology, in particular, we obtain our trace functions $f^\pm(t,v)$.
+Next, we employ the blow-up method first introduced for the study of kinetic formulations of conservation laws in \cite{vasseur_kinetic}.
+That is, we blow-up around a fixed $(t,h(t))$ and use Lemma \ref{lem:averaging1} to conclude strong compactness of the blow-up family.
+Finally, we identify the strong limit as the weak traces $f^\pm$ and conclude $f^\pm$ are obtained is in the desired topology.

-{\uline {\bf {Step 1: Weak traces}}}
+{\underline {\bf {Step 1: Weak traces}}}